On higher dimensional Poissonian pair correlation: Introduction

-Our results depend on the notion of additive energy of integers sequences.
+Our results depend on the notion of additive energy of integer sequences.
 For a finite subset $A$ of integers, the additive energy $E(A)$ of $A$ is defined by

 Recently, Aistleitner et al.~\cite{aistleitner2017additive} proved that for a strictly increasing sequence $(a_n)$ of natural numbers the sequence $(\{\alpha a_n\})$ has Poissonian pair correlation for almost all $\alpha,$ provided $E(A_N)\ll N^{3-\epsilon}$ for some $\epsilon>0$, where $A_N$ denotes the set of first $N$ elements of $(a_n)$.
 In \cite{Bloom2019GCDSA}, Bloom and Walker improved their result by relaxing the condition on the upper bound of additive energy.
-Analogous result for some special higher dimensional sequences has been established in \cite{hinrichs2019multi} with respect to sup-norm.
-Specifically, they proved the following theorem. \begin{thm} Let $(a_n)$ be a strictly increasing sequence of natural numbers, $A_N$ denote the first $N$ elements of $(a_n)$ and suppose that
+Analogous results for some special higher dimensional sequences with respect to sup-norm were established in \cite{hinrichs2019multi}, where the following theorem was specifically proved: \begin{thm} Let $(a_n)$ be a strictly increasing sequence of natural numbers, $A_N$ denote the first $N$ elements of $(a_n)$ and suppose that

 then for almost all $\boldsymbol{\alpha}=(\alpha_1,\ldots,\alpha_d)\in\mathbb{R}^d$, $(\{a_n\boldsymbol{\alpha}\})=(\{a_n\alpha_1\},\ldots,\{a_n\alpha_d\})$ has $\infty$-PPC. \end{thm}